allancorbett/spectra/game-specific.md

 ## Overview

-Colour Clues is a browser-based party game for 2-24 players.
+Spectra is a browser-based party game for 2-24 players.
 One player describes a colour using words (without saying colour names), and other players try to locate that exact spot on a colour wheel.
 Closest guesses win.
 The game is played in person with players using their own devices - clues are spoken aloud, not typed.

 -----